-The four-story pedestal is visually pronounced along Indian Creek Drive and Carlyle Avenue and features a diagonal grey metal panel system that is inset with glazing at the ground floor - articulated with diagonal mullions - and a perforated concrete screen panel system for the garage levels, also in a diagonal direct.
-Along the Indian Creek Drive elevation, the diagonal pattern is interrupted by the existing two-story building, but continues thereafter as diagonal mullions to screen the open stairway beyond and transitions into a full four-stories of the metal system inlaid with the perforated concrete panels, cloaking the utility structure and garage levels.
+The four-story pedestal is visually pronounced along Indian Creek Drive and Carlyle Avenue and features glazing at the ground floor and a perforated concrete screen panel system for the garage levels.
+The pedestal elevation along Indian Creek elevation is interrupted by the existing two-story building but continues thereafter as an open stairwell that leads to the amenity deck, and a solid, green wall the ground floor with perforated concrete panels above, cloaking the utility structure and garage levels.